SimpleLookups/simplelookups.github.io/content/news/2015-08-03-simplelookups-2-0-beta-1.md

 Caching is enabled by default.
 You can turn it off by adding the following attribute to the  node in your web.config: enableCaching="false".
 Or, if you use the SimpleLookups.Initialize() method, there's now a set of overloads that deal with caching.

-Version 2.0b1 can be downloaded [here](/releases/2.0/SimpleLookups.2.0.0-beta1.zip).

-If you run into any issues at all, please email youdidthatwrong@russellwritescode.com and I'll take a look at the issue.
+If you run into any issues at all, please email support@simplelookups.com and I'll take a look at the issue.

 I have a few cleanup tasks to do over the next week or two, so expect the final version to be ready around August 16th.
 Source will also be released at that time.